 Dr. Furr is certified by the Supreme Court of Florida as a Family Mediator and is qualified as a Parenting Coordinator under statutory guidelines.
 She is trained as a neutral mental health professional/facilitator in collaborative law and as a Guardian Ad Litem by the Florida Bar Family Law Section.
-Dr. Furr is a founding member and current President of the South Palm Beach County Collaborative Law Group where she chairs the Pro Bono/Low Bono project for SPBCCLG which assists families of modest means to access collaborative services.
-She is a Board member of the Florida Academy of Collaborative Professionals where she chairs the Public Awareness/Outreach Committee.
+Dr. Furr is the founding President of the South Palm Beach County Collaborative Law Group.
+She is an Accredited Collaborative Professional and past Vice President of the Florida Academy of Collaborative Professionals.
 She is a member of the Association of Family and Conciliation Courts, The National Association of Neuropsychologists, The International Academy of Collaborative Professionals, and the Florida Psychological Association.
 She is an affiliate member of the South Palm Beach County Bar Association, and an associate member of the Florida Bar Association Family Law Section where she is past Chair of the Litigation Support Committee.
 She served on the Florida Bar Family Law Section Ad Hoc Committee on Guardian Ad Litem where she helped develop the training guidelines for Florida and she is a lecturer training GALs.
-She currently serves on the Alternative Dispute Resolution and Children’s Issues Committees of the Family Law Section.
-She has been an invited co-editor of several issues of the Family Law Section publication “the Commentator” and has served on the Publications committee.
+She has been an invited co-editor of several issues of the Family Law Section publication “The Commentator” and has served on the Publications committee.
 She has testified and lectured extensively in family law and personal injury litigation.
 Dr. Furr is on the Board of Ruth and Norman Rales Jewish Family Services where she serves on the Clinical Services Committee and the Strategic Planning Committee for Services to Children and Families.